richmahn/en_tn/mrk/01/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of [Mark 1:2-3](./01.md), which is a quotation from the Old Testament.
+The ULB and many other English translations indent the lines of 1:2-3, which is a quotation from the Old Testament.

 #### Special concepts in this chapter ####